Iris Zhang

 Thanks for coming to my page!

-In my dissertation, I investigate the consequences of stratification on the housing market for vulnerable groups using restricted-access data from the San Francisco Federal Reserve Bank and the Panel Study of Income Dynamics, and interviews with low-income Oakland renters.
-This research is housed at CCRL and funded in part by Stanford Impact Labs and in partnership with the City of Oakland's Department of Housing and Community Development.
+In my dissertation, I investigate the consequences of stratification in the housing market for vulnerable groups using restricted-access data from the Panel Study of Income Dynamics and San Francisco Federal Reserve Bank, and interviews with low-income Oakland renters.
+Some of these projects are funded in part by Stanford Impact Labs and are in partnership with the City of Oakland's Department of Housing and Community Development.

 ---